McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/highlight.en.md

 ### Line Numbers with Starting Offset

 As mentioned above, line numbers in a `table` layout will shift if code is wrapping, so better use `inline`.
-To make things easier for you, set `lineNumbersInTable = false` in your `config.toml` and add `lineNos = true` when calling the shortcode instead of the specific values `table` or `inline`.
+To make things easier for you, set `lineNumbersInTable = false` in your `hugo.toml` and add `lineNos = true` when calling the shortcode instead of the specific values `table` or `inline`.

 ````go
 {{</* highlight lineNos="true" lineNoStart="666" type="py" */>}}